elladavid08/Modified-GPTeach/server/CREDENTIAL_DEBUG.md

 curl http://localhost:3001/api/debug/credentials
 ```

+When you are finished, stop the server and start it again **without** setting
-Remember to unset the variable (or restart the server without it) once you are done inspecting credentials so the route is no longer available.
+`ENABLE_DEBUG_CREDENTIALS` so the diagnostic route is no longer exposed.
+If you
+prefer to keep a dedicated terminal for the debug session, open a second
+PowerShell or Command Prompt window, run the same `Set-Location` command to
+enter `C:\projects\GPTeach\server`, and execute the `curl` command there.